 What is the best fabric for this maxi dress?

 I made 2 dresses: one from lightweight apparel cotton (100% cotton) and another from lightweight woven rayon.
 And I can tell you the dress from rayon is “behaving” better.

 I suggest using very soft lightweight woven fabric (but not see-through obviously) that drapes beautifully and can be easily gathered.
 Woven rayon is the best fabric for this dress.
 Don’t use knits.

 How much fabric will you need for the project?
-First, choose the desired length of your dress (see below how to measure it).
+First, choose the desired length of your dress (see below for how to measure it).
 You will need 2 lengths of your dress plus a few inches for seam allowances and a hem.
 For example, the length of my dress is 1 3/8 yards, so I would need 2 3/4 yards of fabric plus 9-10 inches, or 3 yards of fabric.